benj-lazaro/comptia-linux/README.md

-# xko-005
-CompTIA Linux+ Study Notes
+# CompTIA Linux+ Study Notes
+Study notes for the CompTIA Linux+ XKO-005 exam

+## What is it?
+Preparation for re-certification after a decade after passing the CompTIA Linux+ XKO-002 exam